joerg-walter-de/dokumente/satzung_en.md

   3. after cancellation declared by the member to the executive committee.
 The cancellation must be filed at least 14 days before the end of the membership term.
 The obligation to pay membership fees for the current quarter remains.
 The cancellation must be declared in writing.
   4. automatically for members who are behind schedule with their membership fee payments for more than three months.
   5. by expulsion.
 * The membership can be a supporting membership.
-Supporting members have no vorting right in general meetings.
+Supporting members have no voting right in general meetings.
 The supporting membership can chosen upon admission into the association.
 Members can switch from ordinary membership to supporting membership and vice versa at any time.
 The switch must be announced to the executive committee in writing.
 The switch comes into effect on receipt of the application.
 * All ordinary members have the right to attend public association events and to draw on the association services.
 They have rights and duties codified in this statute.
 In particular they have the right to vote.